seliminator/PalSchema/website/docs/guides/items/creatingabow.md

   You can obtain the path to the weapon actor by going back into Unreal Editor, right-clicking on the `BP_BowMeteor` asset in the Content Browser and selecting `Copy Reference` which will give you a string like:

-  `/Script/Engine.Blueprint'/Game/Pal/Blueprint/MyNewWeaponMod/Blueprint/BP_BowMeteor.BP_BowMeteor'` which you'll have to trim down and modify to `/Game/Pal/Blueprint/MyNewWeaponMod/Blueprint/BP_BowMeteor.BP_BowMeteor_C`
+  `/Script/Engine.Blueprint'/Game/Pal/Blueprint/MyNewWeaponMod/Blueprint/BP_BowMeteor.BP_BowMeteor'` which you'll have to trim down and modify to `/Game/Pal/Blueprint/MyNewWeaponMod/Blueprint/BP_BowMeteor.BP_BowMeteor`.

-  Since we're working with a class property here which is the `actorClass` field, we want to make sure it ends with a `_C`, otherwise it won't load properly in-game.

   ![](assets/copy_reference.png)